 The implementation and maintenance of the Corporate Governance framework across the Bank is of paramount importance to the Board, and the Management.
-The Bank therefore has created a centralized CGO which is responsible for supporting the Board and the Management in maintaining the Corporate Governance practices across the Bank.
+The Bank therefore has created the Board of Directors (BOD) Secretary and Corporate Governance Department which is responsible for supporting the Board and the Management in maintaining the Corporate Governance practices across the Bank.
 Moreover, provides assistance to the Chairman and other committees in fulfilling their administrative duties and ensuring implementation effectively throughout the organization.
-CGO along with the Board of Director Secretary reports to the Board of Directors.
+The Board of Directors (BOD) Secretary and Corporate Governance Department reports to the Board of Directors.

 NBK - Egypt is committed to achieving high standards of corporate values.
 These are followed and embedded through a number of well-established pillars.
 These pillars are formalized through a robust set of policies and procedures covering: